 Accidents on someone else’s property can happen in any number of ways, from dog bites to slip and falls to tripping on a loose tile.
 Premises liability claims can often be difficult to prove because they are so dependent on the facts of the case.
 At Kuvara Law, we have significant experience helping people throughout Northern California get the compensation that they deserve for their personal injury claims.

 Based in San Rafael, our law firm represents people in Sacramento, Oakland, San Jose, Santa Rosa, and beyond with their personal injury cases.
 We offer free case evaluations and work on a contingency fee basis — which means that you don’t pay a penny unless we recover money for you.
-To learn more or to schedule a consultation with a San Francisco premises liability attorney, contact us today at 1-800-446-5879 or email us at any time.
+To learn more or to schedule a consultation with a San Rafael premises liability attorney, contact us today at 1-800-446-5879 or email us at any time.